Top-100-Coders/5YNOW/README.md

 # Description 📄📄

-Welcome to 5YNOW, your passport to a sustainable tomorrow! 🌍💚 Unleash your power to make a positive impact on the planet through our innovative platform.
+Welcome to 5YNOW, your passport to a sustainable tomorrow! 🌍💚 Impacting 5 million lifes by 2028.
+Unleash your power to make a positive impact on the planet through our innovative platform.
 Receive personalized eco-tasks, track your meals with our cutting-edge food detection app, and join a vibrant community of changemakers.

 Earn points for every sustainable action you take, from reducing waste to promoting biodiversity.
 Choose your environmental role – be a   Green Warrior, Energy Champion, or Green Guru – and unlock new challenges that align with your passion and expertise.